uspki/policies/certificate-policy.md

 **b. authorityInformationAccess (required)**
 **Required/Optional:** Required
-This extension SHALL be present.
-It SHALL NOT be marked critical, and it SHALL contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
-It SHALL also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).
+This extension shall be present.
+It shall not be marked critical, and it shall contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
+It shall also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).

 **c. basicConstraints**
 **Required/Optional/Prohibited:** Prohibited
-This extension SHALL NOT be present.
+This extension shall not be present.

 **d. keyUsage (required)**
 **Required/Optional:** Required
-This extension SHALL be present.
-It SHALL be marked critical.
+This extension shall be present.
+It shall be marked critical.

-Certificates used for signing certificate status services (online certificate status protocol) SHALL include the value digitalSignature.
+Certificates used for signing certificate status services (online certificate status protocol) shall include the value digitalSignature.

-Other values SHALL NOT be present.
+Other values shall not be present.

 **e. extKeyUsage (required)**
 **Required/Optional:** Required
-This extension SHALL be present.
-It SHALL be marked critical.
+This extension shall be present.
+It shall be marked critical.

-It SHALL contain the value id-kp-OCSPSigning {1 3 6 1 5 5 7 3 9}.
+It shall contain the value id-kp-OCSPSigning {1 3 6 1 5 5 7 3 9}.

-Other values SHALL NOT be present.
+Other values shall not be present.

 # 8. COMPLIANCE AUDIT AND OTHER ASSESSMENTS
-The CA SHALL at all times:
+The CA shall at all times:

 1. Issue Certificates and operate its PKI in accordance with all law applicable to its business and the Certificates it issues in every jurisdiction in which it operates;
 2. Comply with these Requirements;